-Mar 2015 - Judge denies appeal of previous denial
+Mar 2015 - Judge denies Luchavez motion for reconsideration

-The motion for reconsideration was also denied and charges upheld, and the Luchavez defense filed yet another an appeal.
+The motion for reconsideration was denied and charges upheld.
+The Luchavez defense filed yet another an appeal.
 Arguments regarding this appeal would take up the next year.
 The appeal would eventually be denied in 2017.